ms-iot/content/en-US/win10/samples/RGBLED.md

 [View the code on Github](https://github.com/ms-iot/samples/blob/develop/RGBLED/CS/MainPage.xaml.cs)

-In this sample, we will connect a Tri-color LED to Raspberry Pi 2.
+In this sample, we will connect a Tri-color LED to Raspberry Pi 2 or 3.
 The LED will blink changing colors from Red, Blue, and Green.

 This is a headed sample, so please ensure that your device is in headed mode by running this command: `setbootoption.exe headed` (changing the headed/headless state will require a reboot).